1MansiS/1MansiS.github.io/_posts/2017-04-18-Encryption_and_Decryption_in_Java_Cryptography.markdown

 date:   2017-04-18
 tags: java_crypto
 ---
+Original post was published on Veracode blog [here](https://www.veracode.com/blog/research/encryption-and-decryption-java-cryptography)

 This is the third entry in a blog series on using Java cryptography securely.
 The first entry provided an overview covering [architectural details, using stronger algorithms, and debugging tips](http://localhost:4000/2017/03/17/How_to_Get_Started_Using_Java_Cryptography_Securely.html).
-The second one covered [Cryptographically Secure Pseudo-Random Number Generators](https://www.veracode.com/node/24711).
+The second one covered [Cryptographically Secure Pseudo-Random Number Generators](https://1mansis.github.io/2017/03/29/Cryptographically_Secure_Pseudo-Random_Number_Generator.html).
 This entry will teach you how to securely configure basic encryption/decryption primitives.
 This blog series should serve as a one-stop resource for anyone who needs to implement a crypto-system in Java.
 My goal is for it to be a complimentary, security-focused addition to the [JCA Reference Guide](https://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html).

 Skip to the [tl;dr](#tldr)